nicholaides/boulevard/README.md

 ### If the code is being `eval`'d, what if it redefines constants/classes/modules on the server?

-Yeah, don't write code that messes with the global namespace.
-Boulevard uses a few tricks to keep your method/class/module definitions from sticking around after the request is over, but just like normal back-end code, you should avoid modifying global state.
+Feel free to define methods, classes, modules, and other constants because Boulevard uses a few tricks to keep your method/class/module definitions from sticking around after the request is over, but just like normal back-end code, you should avoid modifying global state.

 ## Demo (run from the shell)